Mandatory Training Laws Overview

 Our latest edition of Workplace Harassment has been vetted for legal and scenario accuracy by Baker McKenzie, one of the leading employment law firms in the world.
 This, combined with broad subject matter expertise and endorsements from SHRM, the ACC and the market ensure that the NAVEX Global workplace harassment course delivers the training required by the most demanding anti-harassment legislation in the US.

 - Interactive Harassment Training That Drives Learning and Retention

-California legislation on workplace harassment training specifically requires interactive course content that engages with learners and drives understanding and retention.
+New York, Maine, Delaware, California, Connecticut and Illinois legislation on workplace harassment training specifically requires interactive course content that engages with learners and drives understanding and retention.
 Interactivity that places learners in challenging situations and tests them on how best to behave, react to and report workplace harassment ensures that learners are attentive, contemplative and absorbing the instruction.

 Every NAVEX Global course engages learners using story-based, real-world scenarios to situate learners in familiar and participative environments.
-Empathetic characters help develop a nuanced understanding of when, where and how laws apply, and highlight the legal requirement that managers are to recognize, report and protect employees from all form of harassment.
+Empathetic characters help develop a nuanced understanding of when, where and how laws apply, and highlight the legal requirement that managers are to recognize, report and protect employees from all forms of harassment.

 - Harassment Training That Addresses Specific Legal Requirements

 Applicable state anti-harassment laws designate protected categories within the employee population.
 Accordingly, workplace harassment training, while addressing the persistent issue of sexual harassment, must also address other types of harassment.
 The NAVEX Global Workplace Harassment course addresses all the protected categories listed in the California AB 1825, AB 2053, FEHA FEHA, SB 396 and SB 1343 rulings, as well as New York, Maine, Delaware, Connecticut, Illinois and other state laws.